OIRL/Speckle-Hybrid-median-mean/index.md

 * [HMM-Python](https://drive.google.com/file/d/1OMfWdNFn0yRrQ8LEu5RoW_duI3dLejkZ/view?usp=sharing)

 ### Acknowledgments
+This project was partially funded by the National Science Foundation (grant number 2042563) and the Universidad Nacional de Colombia Sede Medellin.
 R. Castaneda and A. Doblas acknowledge the support from the University of Memphis and the Herff College of Engineering.

 ### Credits
 **hybrid median-mean method** is developed in MATLAB (2020). version 7.10.0 (R2020a).
 Natick, Massachusetts: The MathWorks Inc.